Cost of Study Abroad

 In some countries, credit cards can be a convenient option in stores and restaurants, while in other countries cash is the most common form of payment.
 The most commonly accepted cards abroad are Visa and Master Card.
 There can be steep fees for using both credit cards and ATMs abroad.
 Before you go, call your bank or credit union and find out about any fees, and options for reducing them.
 Some banks have partnerships with banks abroad, where you can withdraw money without incurring fees.
 Sometimes it makes sense to set up an account with a local bank abroad.
 If you are planning to use credit or debit cards abroad,make sure to set a travel notice with your bank ahead of time, and make sure you have your bank's 24/7 international number in case your cards get lost or stolen.

 Study Abroad scholarships

-Many study abroad abroad programs offer scholarship opportunities.
+Many study abroad programs offer scholarship opportunities.
 We encourage you to apply to any to which you are qualified - be sure to search the program's website for scholarships (or inquire with the program rep!)
-If you receive financial aid, you should check with the financial aid office how receipt of a scholarship may affect your funding at Swarthmore.
+If you receive financial aid, you need to check with the financial aid office how receipt of an outside scholarship may affect your funding at Swarthmore.